Updated: 2017.1 Effective 1st March 2017

 - if the Seller fails to despatch a final sample within 5 days of the request, the sale & purchase agreement may be cancelled at the discretion of VINEX in consultation with both parties;

 - if the Buyer declines acceptance of the final sample, the Buyer may request subsequent samples for acceptance.
 If acceptance is not obtained after the supply of three final samples, the Seller may at their discretion decline to supply further samples and the sale & purchase agreement maybe cancelled at the discretion of VINEX in consultation with both parties.

 - VINEX reserves the right to request a sample from the Seller for analysis purposes to ensure the sample reflects the quality, sensory description and specifications claimed.
 If a samples is requested by VINEX the Seller must at their own cost forward a sample to the delivery address advised within 5 days of receiving the request;

 - on receipt of sample acceptance from the Buyer, VINEX will issue the sale & purchase agreement to the Seller detailing the negotiated payment terms for the Seller’s unconditional acceptance.
 The Seller may waive their right to acceptance of the payment terms, but only by advising VINEX in writing;

 - the Seller has 5 business days from receipt of the sale & purchase agreement to accept, reject or seek clarification on the payment terms from VINEX;

-- if the Seller rejects the payment terms, the Seller must propose alternative terms within 2 days, and be prepared to negotiate those terms with the Buyer via VINEX in good faith;
+- if the Seller rejects the payment terms, the Seller must propose alternative terms within 2 days, and be prepared to negotiate those terms with the Buyer via VINEX in good faith; and,

 - on acceptance of the payment terms by both parties VINEX will issue an amended Sale & Purchase Agreement to both parties simultaneously to be executed by both parties within 5 business days of receiving the document.